Public Law

 by Nina L. Pickering-Cook

 On July 20, 2021, the Supreme Judicial Court confirmed that municipalities enjoy substantial deference in dealing with marijuana retailers applying for Host Community Agreements (“HCA”).
 In Mederi, Inc. v.
-City of Salem, the SJC affirmed the dismissal of a suit brought by Mederi, whose HCA application was denied after Salem… READ MORE
+City of Salem, the SJC affirmed the dismissal of a suit brought by Mederi, whose HCA application was denied after Salem determined… READ MORE